gyuho/learn/doc/distributed_systems_raft/README.md

   valid `leader`, it becomes a `candidate` and then starts an election.
 - **`candidate`**: A server becomes a `candidate` from a `follower` when there is no current `leader`, so electing a new `leader`: it's a state between `follower` and `leader`.
-If a candidate receives votes from the majority of cluster, it becomes the new `leader`.
+If a candidate receives votes from a majority of the cluster, it promotes itself as a new `leader`.
 - **`term`**: *Raft* divides time into `terms` of arbitrary duration, indexed with consecutive integers.
 Each term begins with an *election*.
 And if the election ends with no leader *(split vote)*, it creates a new `term`. *Raft*